rvl-lab-utoronto/backwards-reachability/index.md

 A mistake I made when first trying to understand this was that I thought about this purely geometrically.
 As in, only thinking about location, and not _configuration_.
 A good counterexample is to think of the reachability sets of Rubik's cube configurations.
 Here the set is discrete, discontinuous and it doesn't make sense to describe it with Euclidean space.
 Yet you can still perform reachability analysis on it.

+For example, the questions "Given a certain Rubik's cube configuration, what _other configurations_ can you reach in one move / two moves / three moves ?" can each be answered with a corresponding **set of Rubik's cube _configurations_.**

+**PS:** The reachable set for 'one move' is a subset of the reachable set for 'three moves' but _not_ a subset of the reachable set for 'two moves'!

 ![Rubiks](https://media.giphy.com/media/kFuavIYvRQZGg/giphy.gif)